Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

+18.0.3
+-
+* B-79569 ACL: Revise the process to find rights in an updated hierarchy: update grant_product_family for ACLCI product family

 18.0.2
 -
 * CDP-1146: FDA: Revised process of getting UDM rights: 'License type' payload in the rights request contains product family instead of type of use for transactional products